 like gonorrhea and chlamydia are some of the most common.
-Anal, vaginal, and oral sex without a condom or dental dam have a high risk of passing on bacterial infections.
+Anal, vaginal, front hole, and oral sex without a condom or dental dam have a high risk of passing on bacterial infections.

-(like HPV and herpes) are also a high risk for all of these types of sex.
+(like HPV and herpes) is also high for all of these types of sex.
 Other viruses

 or Hepatitis C transfer to the bloodstream from injections or mucus membranes like the vagina, penis, or anus.
 There is a lower risk of transmission from oral sex.